Aliases for PTPN7 Gene

 GeneCards Summary for PTPN7 Gene

 PTPN7 (Protein Tyrosine Phosphatase, Non-Receptor Type 7) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include protein tyrosine phosphatase activity.
+Among its related pathways are MAPK signaling pathway and PAK Pathway.
+GO annotations related to this gene include phosphatase activity and protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPRO.

 UniProtKB/Swiss-Prot for PTPN7 Gene